igox-x/AES-256-encryptor/README.md

 1. Download zip file (Release/Beta vX.X)
 2. unzip files
-3. To use Encryption/Decryption fature you have to generate your own key
+3. To use Encryption/Decryption feature you have to generate your own key using KeyGenerator.exe <b>(You must protect the key and not lose it, otherwise you cannot decrypt the files!)</b>
+4.

 ###